spurgason/spurgason/README.md

-# Hi there! 👋 I'm Shane, a Web Developer with a passion for crafting awesome digital experiences.
-Whether you're here to check out my work or just stumbled upon this README by accident, welcome to my corner of the coding universe!
+# Hi there! 👋 I'm Shane, a Web Developer!

 ## Who Am I?